rynkwn/rblog/README.md

 which correctly assigns Ryan-ness.
 You do need the save afterwards to save the change, and save! is used here over save as the latter only turns into false when an error crops up, while save! returns the error.

+## Now I get to Write Tests and Validations
+Technically.
+I should have written the tests beforehand, and then created/molded the various models until the tests passed (Test Driven Development).
+The reason for this, is because Tests basically mimic, in much greater efficiency, the process I would do otherwise (which is recompile.
+Check to see if a feature exists/works.
+Notice it doesn't.
+Fix.
+Recompile.
+Repeat.)

+It is, in my opinion, unfortunately less satisfying than seeing and manipulating the results of your work.
+However, it's also worth noting that I do not currently know how to write particularly great tests.
+It's on the list of things I plan on improving upon.
+Later.
+Where I'll write a blog about it and do much more research on it before playing with it experimentally.

+Hartl is, again, a great source to get used to both tests and validations.